dickrnn/dickrnn.github.io/README.md

 <a href="https://github.com/studiomoniker/Quickdraw-appendix"><img width="100%" src="img/dick_grid.svg"></img></a>

 For best results, train with default [sketch-rnn](https://github.com/tensorflow/magenta/tree/master/magenta/models/sketch_rnn) settings, but use a dropout keep probability of 80%.
 Early stopping was performed on the validation set.
 To maximize samples used for training/validation, no test set is used, and the test set is just set to the same 496 validation samples to be compatable with the data format expected by the existing code.
 I found a [Jupyter notebook](https://github.com/magenta/magenta-demos/blob/master/jupyter-notebooks/Sketch_RNN_TF_To_JS_Tutorial.ipynb) in the [sketch-rnn repo](https://github.com/magenta/magenta-demos) that easily converted the TensorFlow checkpoint into the `json` format that `sketch-rnn-js` can use.

+*__Update (4/24/2020)__ The Quickdraw-appendix dataset had been updated, and there are now 25K examples, from the earlier 10K.
+I processed the dataset as `dicksv2.npz` with a proper train/valid/test split of 23500/1000/706 samples.
+Note that `dicks.npz` has a maximum length of 200 while `dicksv2.npz` has a maximum length of 300 steps.*

+*In the process of training newer models with the larger dataset*

 # License